 How to start a WooCommerce store

-Every time you try to set up WooCommerce, an installation wizard will guide throughout the way.
-It’s pretty straightforward and asks you only the basic questions.
-Before dive into that process, let’s get started with installing WooCommerce.
+Every time you try to set up WooCommerce, an installation wizard will guide you throughout the way.
+It’s pretty straightforward and asks you only basic questions.
+Before diving into that process, let’s get started with installing WooCommerce.